alm-tools/alm/docs/contributing/README.md

 Documented in the [principles of ASYNC][async].

 # How is global state managed
 State for visual components in mostly managed by redux which we have made type-safe.
-[Checkout the docs](./REDUX.md).
+[Checkout the docs][redux].

 # Conventions
 Please see [conventions.md][conventions]